Meliza Bañales: Performance

-Bañales performed regularly from 2000-2010 in the San Francisco Bay Area.
+Bañales performed regularly from 2000 to 2010 in the San Francisco Bay Area.
 She was one of the artists on tour with Sister Spit: The Next Generation (2007).

 She sometimes performs under the moniker "Missy Fuego" and her name is often spelled "Meliza Banales".
 She was a cast member in the 2008 Dark Room Theater production of The Ten Commandments: Live!, and appeared in Lynnee Breedlove's short film Godspeed in 2007.